 - Doing things based on the plan

-- Observing what happens as a result of their action
+- Observing what happens as they implement the plan

-- Meeting to reflect on their actions & observations
+- Meeting to reflect on actions & observations

 - Making adjustments to their plan